slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"whatever you want to achieve you can achieve faster if you get hyperspecific."  -- anuatluru@x*

+- 20% of the game is strategy.
+80% of the game is not quitting.
+- a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
+- Don’t tell everyone your plans, instead show them your results.
 - The Romans removed the soldiers’ incentive to be a coward and hurt others thanks to a process called decimation.
 If a legion loses a battle and there is suspicion of cowardice, 10 percent of the soldiers and commanders are put to death, usually by random lottery.
-- a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
-- Don’t tell everyone your plans, instead show them your results.
 -->

 > *"All battles are won or lost before they are ever fought."